stablekernel/aqueduct/source/docs/db/index.md

 ## Tasks

-Aqueduct has an ORM to store data in a database and map database data to Dart objects.
+Aqueduct's ORM stores data in a database and maps database data to Dart objects.

-- Defining a data model by declaring `ManagedObject<T>` subclasses
-- Inserting, updating, reading and deleting data with `Query<T>`.
-- Creating `ManagedObject<T>`s from HTTP request body data like JSON
-- Encoding `ManagedObject<T>`s into an HTTP response body
-- Generating and upgrading database schemas with the `aqueduct db` tool.
+You create subclasses of `ManagedObject<T>` in your application code to define the database tables your application uses.
+The properties of these types have annotations like `Column` and `Validate` to customize the behavior of tables in your database.

+Your application creates a `ManagedContext` service object during initialization that manages database access for your application.
+This service is injected into controllers that make database queries.

+Instances of `Query<T>` are created to insert, update, read and delete data from a database.
+A `Query<T>` has many configurable options for filtering, joining, paging, sorting and performing aggregate functions on database rows.

+The `aqueduct db` command-line tool manages databases that your application connects.
+This tool creates and executes migration scripts that update the schema of a database to match the requirements of your application.

 ## Guides